Euronet Announces First Quarter 2023 Earnings Release Date and Conference Call Details

-/EIN News/ -- LEAWOOD, Kan., March 27, 2023 (GLOBE NEWSWIRE) -- Euronet (or the “Company”) (NASDAQ: EEFT) announced today it will release first quarter 2023 earnings results prior to the market opening on Wednesday, May 3, 2023.
+LEAWOOD, Kan., March 27, 2023 (GLOBE NEWSWIRE) -- Euronet (or the "Company") EEFT announced today it will release first quarter 2023 earnings results prior to the market opening on Wednesday, May 3, 2023.
 Euronet will hold a conference call the same day at 9:00 a.m.
 Eastern Time to discuss the results.

 The conference call and accompanying slide show presentation will be accessible via webcast by following the link posted on http://ir.euronetworldwide.com.
 Participants wanting to access the conference call by telephone must register at Euronet Worldwide First Quarter 2023 Earnings Call to receive dial-in information.
 While not required, it is recommended participants join the call five minutes prior to the event start.